 Make More Vegetables in Your Air Fryer

 The air fryer makes vegetables better.
-The flavor and texture can convince picky eaters to eat more veggies.
+And the best thing is that the flavor and texture can convince picky eaters to eat more veggies.
 If you want more ideas, try out these air fryer vegetable recipes that taste great:

 Crispy Air Fryer Green Beans Recipe

 Use DRDAVINAHS at checkout to save on some equipment & ingredients!